sschneid/puppet-logstash/README.md

 ```

 Other modules can use defines to add input, output or filter snippets to the shipper configuration.
-The define name should be the template file which contains the configuration snippet.
+The define name should contain the path to the template file which contains the configuration snippet.
-Alternativelly, the template file can be set with the template parameter.
+Alternativelly, the template path can be set with the template parameter.
 ```puppet
   # add a filter configuration
   logstash::shipper::sharedconfig::add_filter { 'mymodule/logstash/shipper-filter.conf.erb': }